 What Happens If My Pet Ruptures Their CCL?

-The CCL is located inside the knee (or stifle) joint in your pet.
-Its primary function is to keep the joint stable at all times and prevent the femur from sliding backward over the tibia bone.
-When the CCL ruptures, the femur is no longer held stable; now it slides over the tibial plateau (the sloped top of the tibia bone) with each stride your pet takes, gradually wearing down the cartilage of the knee.
-The sliding motion of the femur also causes painful stretching of the surrounding tissues.
+The CCL is located within the knee (or stifle) joint in your pet.
+Its primary function is to keep the joint stable by preventing the tibia (shin bone) from sliding forward and rotating inward relative to the femur (thigh bone).
+When the CCL ruptures, when your pet bears weight, the tibia slides forward relative to the femur, gradually wearing down the cartilage of the knee and causing worsening osteoarthritis.
+The sliding motion of the tibia also causes painful stretching and secondary thickening of the surrounding tissues, which decreases the range of motion of the knee over time.
 Many dogs with this problem can develop debilitating arthritis.

 Signs of a CCL Tear